wemakecustom/wmc-dev/README.md

 Vagrant will create a disk in `./data.vdi` and mount it on `/media/data`.
 This disk will survive even if the VM is destroyed.

-All your projects will be stored in `/media/data/projects`, symlinked to `/var/www/wmc` and exported via NFS.
+All your projects will be stored in `/media/data/projects`, symlinked to `~/wmc-projects`, in turn symlinked to `/var/www/wmc` and exported via NFS.
 Vagrant will also mount it in `./projects` so you can access it locally.

 ## MySQL & phpMyAdmin